GDevelopApp/GDevelop-documentation/docs/gdevelop5/community/contribute-to-the-wiki.md

 If you're directly quoting something that appears in the app, whether it be a button, tab name, condition/action/etc, you want to bold it.
 This indicates you are exactly quoting how it is named, especially from a numbered list of instructions.

 ![](/gdevelop5/community/list_instruction_wiki.png)

-## When in doubt, follow the Google style guide
+## When in doubt on structure or writing methods, follow the Style guide

+For questions on syntax around text formatting (bold, creating lists, etc), refer to https://github.com/GDevelopApp/GDevelop-documentation/blob/main/SYNTAX.md

-If you're not sure how to write or format something, refer to the [Google developer documentation style guide](https://developers.google.com/style).
-It's a big guide, so you're not expected to memorize it, but it works great as a reference.
+If you're not sure how to write something or the best way to show steps, refer to the [Google developer documentation style guide](https://developers.google.com/style).
+This should only be used for documentation style best practices, and syntax should instead follow the link above.
+This is a big guide, so you're not expected to memorize it, but it works great as a reference.